-Valuing the role that the University of California plays in transforming lives and providing the catalytic base for economic development, Fred and Mitzie Ruiz have generously established this fellowship to support graduate education at UCM.
-The Fred and Mitzie Ruiz Fellowship is designed to support Ph.D. or Masters students who contribute to diversity and equal opportunity in higher education through their academic career and/or community service.
+Valuing the role that the University of California plays in transforming lives and providing the catalytic base for economic development, Fred and Mitzie Ruiz have generously established this fellowship to support graduate education at UC Merced.
+The Fred and Mitzie Ruiz Fellowship is designed to support Ph.D. or master's students who contribute to diversity and equal opportunity in higher education through their academic career and/or community service.

 - Currently be enrolled in 12 units in one of the graduate programs, GPA ≥ 3.0 and good academic standing.